 Himalayan salt is an affordable and easy solution for remineralizing water.
 It also helps in weight loss, betters respiratory function and also lowers high blood pressure.

 When on the go, the best way to remineralize RO water is by using an alkaline water bottle.
 With this method, you won’t have to do much.
 Simply fill your water bottle with reverse osmosis water and carry it with you.

-An alkaline water bottle contains a filter that increases water pH level and adds mineral to improve its taste.
+An alkaline water bottle contains a filter that increases the water pH level and adds minerals to improve its taste.
 These bottles come at a very affordable price but require you to replace the filters after some time (roughly six weeks).